FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion.md

 ### Take Home message from using `vcf2fhir` python library

-* initial capability supportting generation of `HL7 FHIR Genomics Report message` from VCF files.
+* initial capability supporting generation of `HL7 FHIR Genomics Report message` from VCF files.
 * obtention of LOINC annotated, JSON formated documents.
 * a conversion error log is available.
-This proves very useful for quality control and error tracking tasks
+This proves very useful for quality control and error tracking tasks.

 ## Conclusion

-In this recipe, we provide a practical hands-on advice on how to make a specific subtype of clinical genetic information FAIR in the form of the FHIR message when converting from a VCF file.
+In this recipe, we provide practical hands-on advice on how to make a specific subtype of clinical genetic information FAIR in the form of a FHIR message when converting from a VCF file.

 We also highlighted the existing limitations surrounding the use of the open source conversion tool and that users should **carefully** assess the nature of the information present in the input VCF files prior to executing the code.

-Bearing this in mind, the `vcf2fhir` tool provide an easy to deply and easy to use solution for any one interesting in adding a FHIR message capability to a clinical genetic analysis pipeline relying for instance on DNA microarray genotyping solutions/
+Bearing this in mind, the `vcf2fhir` tool provides an easy to deploy and easy to use solution for anyone interested in adding a FHIR message capability to a clinical genetic analysis pipeline relying for instance on DNA microarray genotyping solutions.

 The authors of the tool aim to expand the capabilities of the tool to include `enhancing the conversion logic to accommodate VCF rows representing structural variants (i.e. rows that contain an INFO.SVTYPE field)`.